nuagenetworks/vspkdoc/_sources/v6/nupatnatpool.rst.txt

 - ``creation_date``: Time stamp when this object was created.

+- ``use_uplink_ip``: Specifying if the IP address of the uplink will be used as the public IP for a defined PAT/NAT pool.

 - ``associated_gateway_id``: UUID of the NSG instance this Pool is assocated with.
 This attribute may be auto-populated when the pool is assigned to a Network VLAN instance.

 - ``associated_gateway_type``: None